 All OmegaCAM data are taken in service mode, in the context of a calibration plan [RD2] whose function is to maintain the overall calibration of the instrument and atmosphere.
-Thus the aim is not to calibrate individual data sets, but rather to calibrate the telescope+instrument+sky chain.
+Thus the aim is not to calibrate individual data sets, but rather to calibrate the sky+telescope+instrument chain.

 Data volumes from OmegaCAM are LARGE.
-A single exposure leads to 0.5Gbyte of raw uncompressed data (at 2 bytes per pixel); processed exposures, with a 4-byte real number per pixel, are over a gigabyte in size.
-Typical data volumes from a single night are 30-60 Gigabytes of raw science data; another 30-40 Gbyte of raw calibration data are also taken every day.
+A single exposure leads to 0.5 GB of raw uncompressed data (at 2 bytes per pixel); processed exposures, with a 4-byte real number per pixel, are over a gigabyte in size.
+Typical data volumes from a single night are 50-100 GB of raw science data; another 20-50 GB of raw calibration data are also taken every day.

-OmegaCAM data are processed using a pipeline (see [RD3] for a full description) which is run by the ESO Data Flow Operations group, and is used for quality control purposes.
-On Paranal, a special version of the pipeline is running for real time QC0 checks of image quality (FWHM, ellipticity) and sky transparency.
+OmegaCAM data are processed using a pipeline (see [RD3] for a full description) which is run by the ESO Data Flow Operations group, and is used for quality control purposes [RD7].
+On Paranal, a special version of the pipeline is running for real time QC0 checks of image quality (FWHM, ellipticity, IQ variation) and sky transparency.
 Only raw data is made available to the general user.

 All data from OmegaCAM are delivered as multi-extension FITS files.
 The first extension contains the observing parameters, and extensions 2-33 contain the data from the individual CCDs.
-Note that the name of the CCD, as identified in Fig. 4 is included in the header of the corresponding FITS extension.
+Note that the name of the CCD, as identified in Fig. 3 is included in the header of the corresponding FITS extension.
 The order in which extensions appear in the FITS file may vary and should not be relied upon to identify CCDs.